alkxsd/laravel-task-test/README.md

 3. **Update the Token in Postman**:
    - Once you have the token, in Postman, open the **"Task Management API"** collection.
    - Navigate to the **"Variables"** tab and update the `token` variable with the token you received from logging in or registering.
-4. **Implemented Laravel Policy here in case you try to modify a task id that is not created by your authenticated account and will throw this respone:**
+4. **Implemented Laravel Policy here in case you try to modify a task id that is not created by your authenticated account and will throw this response:**
     ```
     {
         "message": "This action is unauthorized."